 Almost two years passed.
 The woman sought part-time work.
 The man agreed to mind the toddler.
 Babysitting would make up for lost time, she said.

 Sheila climbed her mother’s desk, grasping paper and permanent markers.
 When the paper supply ran out, she straddled the sleeping horse.
 He snored noisily.
 Sheila plucked at short hairs on his back.
 With a bright blue marker she connected coffee-colored freckles.
 The design resulted in a lopsided heart.
-Inside the heart she practiced the first letter of her name, ‘S’ for snake.
+Inside the heart she practiced the first letter of her name, ‘S’ for Sheila and what resembled a snake.

 The woman returned, stifling fits of laughter while admiring her daughter’s handiwork.
 She draped a quilt over her slumbering family.